kokomo88/devcenter/drafts/virtualization.md

 title: Virtualization Solution - OS X
 ---

-Bitrise's builder depends on Virtualization - every build runs in it's own, clean Virtual Machine.
+Bitrise's builder depends on Virtualization - every build runs in its own, clean Virtual Machine.
 After a build is finished the Virtual Machine is restored to a predefined state.

 You can see all the scripts we use to prepare our base virtual machine images / boxes in our [osx-box-bootstrap GitHub repository](https://github.com/bitrise-io/osx-box-bootstrap).